On Enriched Categories and Induced Representations: Introduction

 Now, given a functor $T : H \rightarrow Vect_{\K}$, we consider if $T$ can be \emph{canonically} extended to a functor from $G$ to $Vect_{\K}$.
 This process of \emph{induction} has been defined for a variety of pairs $G, H$: \begin{itemize} \item[(a)] $G, H$ finite groups; \item[(b)] $G, H$ complex analytic groups, with $H$ a closed subgroup of $G$.
 This led to the Borel-Weil theorem and its extensions by Bott and Kostant(\cite{Bott}, \cite{Kos}, \cite{Dem}, \cite{Lur}).
 Other cases have also been considered, for instance \item[(c)] $G, H$ direct limit groups, with $H$ a closed subgroup of $G$.
 In this case both $G$ and $H$ are infinite dimensional (\cite{Kum}, \cite{DP}). \end{itemize}

 We want to consider the concept of induced representations of infinite dimensional Lie groups using results from enriched category theory and diffeology.
-We will specifically deal with the pair $G = \dginf(M)$ and $H = \sinf(M)$ defined below.
+We will specifically deal with the pair of groups $G = \dginf(M)$ and $H = \sinf(M)$ defined below.

-Our goal is the nonconstructive proof of the following theorem: \begin{thm} Let $\sinf(M)$ be the regular diffeological Lie group of super symplectic diffeomorphisms of a supermanifold $M$. $\sinf(M)$is a Lie subgroup of the super diffeomorphisms $\dginf(M)$; further, Borel-Weil holds for Hilbert space representations for these two regular Lie groups. \end{thm}
+Our goal is the nonconstructive proof of the following theorem: \begin{thm} Let $\sinf(M)$ be the regular diffeological Lie group of super symplectic diffeomorphisms of a supermanifold $M$. $\sinf(M)$is a Lie subgroup of the group of super diffeomorphisms $\dginf(M)$; further, there exist induced representations for Hilbert space representations for these two regular Lie groups. \end{thm}

 We use existing results from enriched category theory to show that the induced representation exists, first as a Kan extension, which can be written as an \emph{indexed limit}.
 In order to show that the representation exists, we need to enlarge the category from that of smooth (super-)manifolds to a more convenient category.
 We use the category of \emph{diffeological spaces}, whose properties we will recall in the following section.